 Practice, practice, practice.

-While it’ll be a few more years until they have to deal with the dreaded commuter traffic in Houston, you can help your teen driver develop smart habits they’ll carry for the rest of their lives.
+While it’ll be a few more years until they have to deal with dreaded commuter traffic, you can help your teen driver develop smart habits they’ll carry for the rest of their lives.
 From the highway to the suburbs, offer your teen ample opportunities for supervised driving practice with you.
 Accompany them in a variety of weather, lighting, and traffic conditions and help them build their confidence.
 Even if your teen is enrolled in driver’s ed, supplement this with plenty of one-on-one practice time.
 Remember to remain calm and patient throughout this process – no holding on for dear life or slamming your foot on the imaginary passenger brake!

 The Center for Injury Research and Prevention at Children’s Hospital of Philadelphia has created an interactive resource to help parents and teens stay safe on the road.
 The TeenDrivingPlan Practice Guide includes information, specific goals, a YouTube video tutorial playlist, and more.